 In Luke 11 we read Jesus’ confrontation with the Pharisees, the religious leaders:

+The Pharisee saw that Jesus did not wash his hands before he ate.
+He was surprised.
 Jesus said to him, `You Pharisees wash the outside of a cup and a dish clean.
 But inside you are full of greed and wrong ways.
 You are fools!
 Did not God make the outside and inside also?
 He tells them, too, “you do not love God”!

 And he calls them on pridefulness.`You Pharisees will have trouble!
 In the meeting houses you want to sit in the front seats.
 And in the market you want people to greet you.
 You will have trouble!
 You are not true to yourselves!
 You are like graves that are not marked.
-Men walk over them and do not know it.
+Men walk over them and do not know it.‘

 And Jesus had no problem calling them serpents, offspring of vipers!